 Incorrect (clockwise) winding order

-Since such unexpected behavior can cause issues and be hard to debug, Tilebox does detect incorrect winding orders and automatically fixes them when ingesting data.
-This means that Geometries that really cover almost the whole globe except a small area cannot be ingested into Tilebox by simply specifying them as a Polygon with an exterior ring in clockwise winding order.
+Since such unexpected behavior can cause issues and be hard to debug, Tilebox detects incorrect winding orders and automatically fixes them during ingestion.
+This means that geometries covering nearly the entire globe except for a small holes cannot be ingested into Tilebox by simply specifying them as a Polygon with an exterior ring in clockwise winding order.
+Instead, such geometries should be defined as a Polygon consisting of two rings:

 • an exterior ring covering the whole globe in counter-clockwise winding order